-Stalia AB purchases steel merchant from a supplier in Denmark (supplier D).
-The figure below represents the modelling from the supplier, where the manufacturing process of the product is based on A2 EPDs.
+Stalia AB purchases steel beams from three different suppliers (Spain, Poland, and Germany).
+The figure below represents the modelling from the suppliers in Spain and Poland (supplier A & B), where the manufacturing process of the product is based on A2 EPDs.

-- 1. Steel merchant bars are produced at supplier site in Frederiksværk, Denmark.
-The process of raw material extraction to manufactured steel merchant bars is modelled based on the A2 EPD from the manufacturer, corresponding to modules A1-A3 - 2.
-Transportation from the manufacturing site to Stalia AB facility in Halmstad, Sweden - 3.
-When the steel merchant bars arrive at the Stalia AB facility, they are stored in a warehouse, where internal operations represent the energy use for the warehouse as well as internal transportation - 4.
-Some steel merchant bars have paint applied to them depending on customer order.
+- 1. Steel beams produced at supplier site in Spain and Poland.
+The process of raw material extraction to manufactured steel beams is modelled based on the A2 EPDs from the manufacturer for each site respectively, corresponding to modules A1-A3 - 2.
+Transportation from the two manufacturing sites to Stalia AB facility in Halmstad, Sweden - 3.
+When the steel beams arrive at the Stalia AB facility, they are stored in a warehouse, where internal operations represent the energy use for the warehouse as well as internal transportation - 4.
+Some steel beams have paint applied to them depending on customer order.
 This is done by an external party situated in Halmstad.
-After paint has been applied, the steel merchant bar is transported back to Stalia AB - 5.
-The merchant bars are then transported to end customer either with paint applied or non-painted. - 6.
-Use phase is not modelled - 7.
+After paint has been applied, the steel beam is transported back to Stalia AB - 5.
+The steel beams are then transported to end customer either with paint applied or non-painted. - 6.
+Use phase is excluded - 7.
 End-of-life is modelled using relevant generic datasets representative of the region, in this case Sweden